The role of $T_0$ in CMB anisotropy measurements: Fisher-matrix method

 In the CVL case, we simply remove the noise term $\omega_{\rm T, P}^{-1}B_{\ell}^{-2}$ from the covariance matrix (Eqs.~\ref{cov1}--\ref{covlast}) to obtain the correct Fisher matrix, working entirely with dimensionless $C_{\ell}$. \textit{Planck} has already measured most of the information from the $TT$ power spectrum out to $\ell\simeq2000$, and with foregrounds it seems unrealistic to push beyond $\ell\simeq3000$ for $TT$~\cite{ScottInformationCMB}.
 However, since the foregrounds from galaxies and galaxy clusters are very weakly polarized, we should be able to measure the primary polarization anisotropies out to $\ell\simeq5000$ and perhaps even higher~\cite{ScottInformationCMB,ProspectDelensingInflation}.
 Therefore, in our noise-free experiment, we take $\ell_{\rm max}=3000$ for $TT$ and $\ell_{\rm max}=6000$ for the $TE$ and $EE$ power spectra in Eq.~(\ref{eq:fisher matrix}).
+The $C_{\ell}$ power spectra become non-Gaussian at $\ell\simeq5000$ due to the effects of lensing on small scales, so the Fisher forecast will not be exactly accurate there.
+However, the Fisher forecast still gives an approximate estimate of the error.
+Instead of providing an exact error forecast, we are mostly interested in the general effects of the FIRAS error on cosmological parameter constraints, so the use of Fisher matrix is sufficient for our purpose.
 Figures~\ref{fig:bbbcequivalence} and \ref{fig:temp_firas} are obtained using these CVL settings.

 To combine independent likelihood functions, we can add the corresponding Fisher matrix of each likelihood function to find the total Fisher matrix, and the FIRAS prior is indeed independent of the CMB likelihood function.
 For a normal distribution for $T_{0,{\rm F}}$ with standard deviation $\sigma_{\rm F}$ that characterizes the FIRAS measurement in Eq.~(\ref{eq: FIRAS_Error}), where $\sigma_{\rm F}=0.0006\,{\rm K}$ is known, the $T_0$--$T_0$ term of the Fisher matrix is $1/\sigma_{\text{F}}^2$; we therefore just add $1/\sigma_{\text{F}}^2$ to the $T_0$--$T_0$ term in the CMB Fisher matrix calculated from Eq.~(\ref{eq:fisher matrix}) to account for the FIRAS prior in the $\lc{+}T_0$ model.